Gibberlings3/Documentation/readmes/readme.c#endlessbg1.english.txt

 Note: This component will most certainly screw Transitions mod as it is not considered there yet (v2.0 and lower).
 Do not install this component if you were planning on installing Transitions, anyway.

-15 Fenster the Palace Healer Is in the Palace
+15 Fenster the Palace Healer Is in the Palace (SoD/EET Only)
 -----------------------------------
 Fenster will be inside the palace ground floor, offering similar healing services like the cleric inside Korlasz' Dungeon.

 Note: This component might lead to two Fensters being present if combined with the component from Transitions mod as it is not considered there yet (v2.0 and lower).

-16 Captain Corwin Is in the Palace
+16 Captain Corwin Is in the Palace (SoD/EET Only)
 -----------------------------------
 Corwin will be inside the palace ground floor with the Dukes, and has no notable content whatsoever.